RestDocArchive/specification/specification.md

 ## 7. Copyright

 This specification is copyrighted by the authors named in section 7.1.
-Is is free to use for any purposes commercial or non-commercial.
+It is free to use for any purposes commercial or non-commercial.

 ### 7.1 Authors